Ganon: You went through nine dungeons? Your shield can always protect you, if you so choose

 - In Diablo, it deals same damage as a punch or kick, but it gives you the chance to block enemy melee strikes.

 - World of Warcraft Paladin's Shield of The Righteous (Avenger's Shield is another thing) and Warrior's Shield Slam and (former) Shield Bash abilities.
 The shield slam is a simple damaging attack, while the shield bash (when it existed in the game) interrupted spellcasting.
 In its last days, Shield Bash did no damage, despite working by smacking someone with a shield.
+Shield Slam on the other hand hits like a truck and can easily be the most damaging attack low level warriors have.

 - In the Dragon Age series: